UK orders five million doses of Moderna vaccine, eyes spring arrival

 “We have today secured an initial agreement for 5 million doses of the Moderna vaccine,” Hancock said at a news conference.

-Britain had previously secured supply deals for a total of 350 million vaccine doses from six different suppliers, including Pfizer Inc, whose vaccine was found to be more than 90% effective, and 100 million doses of an AstraZeneca/Oxford candidate expected to report late-stage results in coming weeks.
+Britain had previously secured supply deals for a total of 350 million vaccine doses from six different suppliers, including Pfizer Inc PFE.N, whose vaccine was found to be more than 90% effective, and 100 million doses of an AstraZeneca/Oxford AZN.L candidate expected to report late-stage results in coming weeks.

 Earlier, Prime Minister Boris Johnson’s spokesman said the government had prioritised deals with vaccine developers who could provide early supply to Britain and have advanced manufacturing supply chains in place.